msioson/cse-15l-lab-reports/lab-report-5-week-10.md

 Currently, the group implementation does not account nor check for any form of backticks, so that should be implemented to prevent content in bracket-parentheses from appearing within the returned list of links.
+This could be done by entirely excluding any text within a pair of backticks from being counted as a potential link.